 \subsubsection{Unitarity for $0 \le c \le 1$}

+This unitarity criterion significantly constrains the admissible values of the parameters $h$ and $c$, particularly within the regime where $0 \le c \le 1$.
+In this region, we merely provide a brief summary.

-In this region, we just roughly give some statements.
-First, it is easy to show that, in Figure \ref{fig:kac-determinant}, any two points in the region $0\le c\le1$, $h>0$ to the $c>1$ region can be connected by a path that passes a single vanishing curve of the Kac determinant at some level.
-The determinant changes its sign while crossing the vanishing curve.
-There must be a negative norm state at that level.
-Therefore, no unitary representations of the Virasoro algebra are allowed in this region, except those on the vanishing curves themselves.
-A more careful analysis tells us that there is an additional negative norm state everywhere on the vanishing curves except at certain points where they intersect.
+\begin{itemize} \item It is straightforward to show that, in Figure \ref{fig:kac-determinant}, a point in the region $0 \leq c \leq 1$, $h > 0$ that lies between two vanishing curves of the Kac determinant is non-unitary.
+The Kac determinant changes sign when crossing a vanishing curve, indicating the presence of a negative-norm state at that level.
+Consequently, no unitary representations of the Virasoro algebra exist in this region, except possibly on the vanishing curves themselves. \item A more careful analysis tells us that there is an additional negative norm state everywhere on the vanishing curves except at certain points where they intersect. \end{itemize}

 Therefore, the unitary representations of the Virasoro algebra only occur at the values of the central charge \cite[ISZ88-No.3]{Cardy:1984bb}:

 with the corresponding highest weight

 where $r,s$ satisfies $1 \leq s \leq r \leq p-1$.
 The form is exactly the same as \eqref{rel-hrs-m}, but now $p$ can only take discrete integers.
 This result tells us that the unitary condition is satisfied only at the point $(c,h)$ where the Verma module has null states.